Search Ashworth College

 The medical billing and coding professional provides deep expertise to the private practice, clinic, or hospital about the specific reimbursement requirements of the federal government and private insurers.
 Billers and coders review medical bills prior to submission to the insurer – or after they’ve been rejected – to ensure the accuracy of the coding or correct it.
 These activities help ensure the facility or system receives its reimbursements timely.
 In short, medical billers and coders keep the cash flow flowing.

-Everyone wants to be well-compensated, right?
-And as you’d expect for such an important role, medical billers and coders can earn good money.
+Everyone wants to be compensated, right?
 The Department of Labor pegs the median salary for these sought-after professionals at nearly $36,000 per year.

 Of course, many factors influence pay rate.
 Your geographic location, experience level, and certifications may make this number higher (or lower).
 But starting on a career now gets you started in a stable career with opportunities to move up the ladder into management positions later.